phpbb/documentation/development/extensions/tutorial_authentication.rst

 of the provider's constructor and may be empty if no arguments are necessary.
 The provider must be tagged with ``{ name: auth.provider }`` in order for the class to be made available in phpBB.
+The service file, the name of the service, must also be in the form of ``auth.provider.<service name>`` in order for phpBB to properly recognise it.

 .. code-block:: yaml